The 'buzz' of Albert Road is back in the air as people enjoy resurrected freedoms

-The 'buzz' of Albert Road is back in the air as people enjoy resurrected freedoms for first weekend since restrictions were eased
+The 'buzz' of Southsea's Albert Road is back in the air as people enjoy freedoms for first weekend since restrictions were eased

 ‘THE buzz of Albert Road is back.’